What Is ‘Patient Dumping’? Baltimore Hospital 'Dumps' Woman At Bus Stop Wearing Hospital Gown In The Cold

 Usually, the patients who are subjected to “patient dumping” are not insured or have other financial issues, but it’s unclear if that was the case in Baltimore.

-Baraka then walks back toward the bus stop where the woman was left as he stressed to viewers how cold it was outside as he filmed the woman who could barely walk or speak.
+In the video, Baraka walks back toward the bus stop where the woman was left as he stressed to viewers how cold it was outside.

-This is the latest incident of “patient dumping,” that has sparked major outrage across the country and social media.
-The Washington Post reports, that according to an expert, the Baltimore hospital violated a 1986 federal law that mandates hospitals release those in their care into a safe environment.
+This latest incident has sparked major outrage across the country and social media.
+The Washington Post reports that according to an expert, the Baltimore hospital violated a 1986 federal law that mandates hospitals release those in their care into a safe environment.

-Arthur L. Caplan, founding head of the division of medical ethics at the New York University School of Medicine, said that he feels that the act of “patient dumping” is both illegal and I’m sure immoral
+Arthur L. Caplan, founding head of the division of medical ethics at the New York University School of Medicine, said that he feels that the act of “patient dumping” is both illegal and immoral.

 “You don’t just throw someone out into the street who is impaired and may have injuries.
 You try to get them to the best place possible, and that’s not the bench in front of the hospital.”